ooongs/IPCIR/README.md

 ## 🏫About us
 Thank you for your interest in this project.
-The project is supervised by the ReLER Lab at Zhejiang University’s College of Computer Science and Technology and [HUAWEI](https://www.huawei.com/cn/).
+The project is supervised by the ReLER Lab at Zhejiang University’s College of Computer Science and Technology.
 ReLER was established by [Yang Yi](https://scholar.google.com/citations?user=RMSuNFwAAAAJ&hl=en), a Qiu Shi Distinguished Professor at Zhejiang University.
 Our dedicated team of contributors includes [You Li](https://scholar.google.com/citations?user=2lRNus0AAAAJ&hl=en&oi=sra),[Fan Ma](https://scholar.google.com/citations?hl=en&user=FyglsaAAAAAJ), [Yi Yang](https://scholar.google.com/citations?user=RMSuNFwAAAAJ&hl=en).

 ## Contact us
 If you have any questions, feel free to contact me via email zdw1999@zju.edu.cn